| |

 Each case study, as well as each of the other research activities,

-the dedicated investigating team considers the most appropriate
+the dedicated investigating team considered the most appropriate

 for it.
-The methods used are surveys, case studies, modeling,
+The methods used were surveys, case studies, general studies, modeling,

 prototyping, diplomatic and archival analysis, and text analysis.

-The research is to be guided by the research questions organized
+The research was guided by the research questions organized

 by domain and cross-domain, which were developed for the research

-project proposal and are now posted as “IP2 Research Questions.”
+project proposal and were posted as the “IP2 Research Questions.”

 In addition, the researchers themselves, in preparing their

-case studies tools and framing their inquiries, are to be guided
+case studies tools and framing their inquiries, were guided

 by 23 Questions developed by the International